aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Cart

-Now do the same _React componetisation_ exercise for `public/designs/cart.html`.
+Now do the same _React componentisation_ exercise for `public/designs/cart.html`.
 This will probably mean the following components:

 * `<Cart />` (stateful: for cart with `<table>`, `<thead>` and `<tbody>`)
 * `<CartListItem />` (`<tr>`s)